spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 The [configuration above](#adjusting-the-playbook-configuration) instructs existing users wishing to migrate to add `matrix_authentication_service_migration_in_progress: true` to their configuration.

 This is done temporarily.
-The migration steps are described in more detail in the [Migrating an existing homeserver to Matrix Authentication Service](#migrating-an-existing-homeserver-to-matrix-authentication-service) section below.
+The migration steps are described in more detail in the [Migrating an existing Synapse homeserver to Matrix Authentication Service](#migrating-an-existing-synapse-homeserver-to-matrix-authentication-service) section below.

 ### Upstream OAuth2 configuration